-Prerequisite: HIS 101-102, or PLS 201.
+Prerequisite: HIS 101-102, or PLS 101 and PLS 201.
 Recitations and lectures three hours a week.
 May be counted toward major or minor in History.

 A survey of international relations theory, international political economy, and international conflict, and examination of the international institutions developed to address controversial issues.
-Cross-listed with PLS 219.
+Cross-listed with HIS 219.

-PLS 303 Mississippi Government and Politics Credit, 3 sem. hrs.
+PLS 303 Mississippi Government and Politics

-Prerequisites: PLS 201 and PLS 202
+Prerequisites: PLS 101, PLS 201 and PLS 202